 One 77-year-old woman, who is receiving supplemental help through the the Retired Ministers and Widows Support Fund, expressed her plight this way: "I eat toast and drink warm water for breakfast.
 My lunch is provided by the Senior Citizen's Club and I eat cereal for supper.
-Thank you for helping me..."
+Thank you for helping me...."

-The survey also showed that these annuitants served Southern Baptist churches during difficult times such as the Great Depression and both World Wars.
+The survey also showed that these annuitants served Southern Baptist churches during difficult times such as the Great their ministers on a regular basis.
+They could not even think about making adequate contributions to a retirement account, he said.

+Depresssion and both World Wars.
 "The churches were doing well to pay